Lu Min (writer)

 Lu Min (鲁敏, born 1973) is a Chinese fiction writer based in Nanjing.
 She won the 5th Lu Xun Literary Prize, among many other awards.

+Biography

 Lu Min was born in Dongtai to a teacher mother and an engineer father.
 She worked as a post office clerk, a secretary, a company planner, a reporter and a civil servant before her writing career.
 While working in a post office in 1993, she attended novelist Su Tong who came in to purchase a stamp, and "felt the spirit of literature in his presence and was so affected that she thought of resigning immediately to go home and write".

-Lu Min's 2012 novel Dinner for Six (六人晚餐) has been translated into English, German, Serbian, Spanish, Swedish and Turkish.
-It has also been adapted into a 2017 film Youth Dinner.
+Lu Min's 2012 novel Dinner for Six (六人晚餐) has been translated into English, German, Italian, Serbian, Spanish, Swedish and Turkish.
+The title of the novel was inspired by Van Gogh's painting The Potato Eaters.
+It has also been adapted into a film Youth Dinner (2017).

 She was the featured author of the journal Chinese Literature Today in 2021.

+In March 2024, Lu Min was invited to a 3-week long residency in the UK, hosted by the Confucius Institute at Oxford Brookes University.
+Her visit included events at the University of Leeds, the London Book Fair and the Oxford Literary Festival.

+In May 2024, Lu Min was invited in Italy to present her translation into Italian language of Cena per sei (Dinner for six) at the Salone del libro in Turin.
+The visit included events at the Universities of Milan (Cattolica and Statale) and Rome (La Sapienza).
+The visit was hosted by the Confucius Institutes of Milan, Turin and Rome.